 A fatal accident is one in which a third party caused the death in some way.
 The main criteria are that the deceased was not at fault.
 In some cases, the third party will not be fully liable for the accident and resulting death.
 Examples of this could be accidents in the workplace, deaths caused by a road traffic accident or criminal activities which lead to a person dying.
-In such cases, you may still be able to claim compensation for death in a car accident or other types of compensation.
+In such cases, you may still be able to claim fatal accident compensation for death in a car accident or other types of compensation.

-Wrongful death is a fatal incident which has occurred due to a third party acting in a negligent way.
+Wrongful death is a fatal incident that has occurred due to a third party acting in a negligent way.
 They are also defined as accidents in which the deceased was in no way at fault.
 They are subtly different from a fatal car accident caused by a family member.
 The biggest difference between the two is that in the case of a wrongful death it can clearly be shown who was at fault and thus responsible for the death and why they were so.
 This is not always the case in deaths through a fatal accident.
 Clear examples of wrongful deaths could be deaths caused by medical negligence or operating unsafe machinery in the workplace.
+Any of these could result in the victim’s family receiving death compensation.

 The Fatal Accident Act 1976 states that the dependents of someone who died in such an accident are eligible to claim compensation for this if it can be shown that the accident was caused by the negligence of a third party.
 For the purposes of a compensation claim, a dependent is defined as;